developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 <img style="height:350px" src="upc_params.png"/>
 <br>

+**Convert DataBar to UPC EAN -** If enabled, converts DataBar barcodes to UPC/EAN format.
+For this setting to work UPC/EAN symbologies must be enabled.

+**UPC Reduced Quiet Zone -** The quiet zone is the blank space on either side of a bar code that indicates where the symbology begins and ends.
+If enabled, it prevents the reader from scanning irrelevant UPC information in the quiet zone.

+**Bookland -** When enabled, select a Bookland Format from the list below.

+**Bookland Format -** When Bookland is enabled, permits selection of an option for Bookland data:

+* **Format ISBN-10 -** The scanner reports Bookland data starting with 978 in traditional 10-digit format with the special Bookland check digit for backward-compatibility.
+Data starting with 979 is not considered Bookland in this mode.

+* **Format ISBN-13 -** The scanner reports Bookland data (starting with either 978 or 979) as EAN-13 in 13-digit format to meet the 2007 ISBN-13 protocol.

+* **Convert GS1 To UPC EAN -** If this is set it converts GS1 barcodes to UPC/EAN format.
+For this setting to work UPC/EAN symbologies must be enabled.
+A check in the checkbox indicates that the option is enabled.

+**Coupon -** Enables Coupon code decoding.
+To successfully decode any Coupon codes, all appropriate decoders must be enabled.

+**Coupon Report Mode -** Traditional coupon symbols are composed of two barcodes: UPC/EAN and Code 128.
+A new coupon symbol is composed of a single Data Expanded barcode.
+The new format offers more options for purchase values (up to $999.999) and supports complex discount offers as a second purchase requirement.
+An interim coupon symbol also exists that contain both types of barcodes: UPC/EAN and Databar Expanded.
+This format accommodates both retailers that do not recognize or use the additional information included in the new coupon symbol, as well as those who can process new coupon symbols.
+* **Old Coupon Report Mode -** Scanning an old coupon symbol reports both UPC and Code 128.
+Scanning an interim coupon symbol reports UPC.
+Scanning a new coupon symbol reports nothing (no decode).
+* **New Coupon Report Mode -** Scanning an old coupon symbol reports either UPC or Code 128.
+Scanning an interim coupon symbol or a new coupon symbol reports Databar Expanded.
+* **Both Coupon Report Modes -** Scanning an old coupon symbol reports both UPC and Code 128.
+Scanning an interim coupon symbol or a new coupon symbol reports Databar Expanded (default).

+**EAN Zero Extend -** If enabled, adds five leading zeros to decoded EAN-8 barcodes to make them compatible in length to EAN-13 barcodes.

+**Linear Decode -** Not in use.
+Deprecated.

+**Retry Count -** Retry count for auto-discriminating for supplementals.
+Possible values are 2 to 20.
+Note that this flag is only considered if Supplemental Mode is set to one of the following values: Supplementals Auto, Supplementals Smart, Supplementals 378-379, Supplementals 978-979, Supplementals 977 or Supplementals 414-419-434-439 (2 to 20).

 **Security Level -** The scanner offers four levels of decode security for UPC/EAN barcodes.
 As the quality of barcodes decreases, implementing an increased level of security will compensate and help improve decoding success.
 There is an inverse relationship between scanner aggressiveness and security.
 Zebra recommends choosing carefully the level of security necessary for any given application:

 * **Level 0 -** This setting allows the scanner to operate fastest, while providing sufficient security in decoding "in-spec" UPC/EAN barcodes.